Centurion95/Centurion95/README.md

 ![](https://komarev.com/ghpvc/?username=Centurion95&style=for-the-badge)

+Senior Software Engineer & Consultant with 12+ years of experience in the technology field, passionate about creating robust and scalable web and mobile applications using Node.js, React, and React Native.

+I have built my career around designing maintainable systems, leading automation strategies, and delivering impactful projects across the financial and public sectors.
+At Itaú Paraguay, I orchestrated automation initiatives and managed cross-functional teams, while for the Ministry of Education I developed cross-platform census applications with offline-first capabilities.

+Experienced in leading development teams with Agile methodologies, I have successfully guided projects through iterative cycles, ensuring efficient and timely deliveries.
+Skilled in database design and implementation (SQL Server – 9 years, MongoDB), I focus on performance optimization and efficient architecture.

+Beyond technical expertise, I thrive in people management and driving high-impact projects, empowering teams to innovate and achieve sustainable results.

 ## 👨‍💻 About me:
 - 💼 12 years of experience in general software development
 - 📫 How to reach me: https://linktr.ee/centurion95